-Ontario Cycle is moving our store across town at the end of August.
-Our new location will be 135 Mitchell Rd. (old Bill's Variety) at the corner of Highway 86 (Main Street) and Mitchell Road (see map).
-We will be easy to access with lots of free parking and right on the way to wherever you might be going.
+Ontario Cycle has now moved is set up at our new location on the west end of Listowel.
+We are now located at 135 Mitchell Rd.
+S. (old Bill's Variety) at the corner of Highway 86 (Main Street) and Mitchell Road (see map).
+We are easy to access with lots of free parking and right on the way to wherever you might be going.

 - Category: Changing Gears

 Like a fine wine, riding is meant to be savored!

 If you're reading this article, you're a cyclist, or else you're visiting a cyclist and you found this in the bathroom.
 Either way, you've probably noticed a leitmotif by now.
 No, a leitmotif is not a new German carbon-fiber wheel set—it's a theme.
 And that theme is "going fast."

 Yes, we cyclists do like to go fast, don't we?
 That's why as you flip through the pages of your favorite bike magazine you'll see reviews, articles and ads promising to make you go faster.
 So if you aren't a cyclist, it may strike you as odd that cycling seems to be less about riding than it is about getting the ride over with as soon as possible.
 (It also might strike you as odd that your host keeps a product called DZ Nuts in the medicine cabinet—and yes, that stuff goes exactly where you think it does.)